benodiwal/github-auth-library/README.md

 - Error handling and retries

 ## License 📄
-github-auth-library is MIT licensed.
+github-oauth-library is MIT licensed.
 See the [LICENSE](LICENSE) file for details.